ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 as long as at least one of them executes the protocol honestly, no input is ever seen in the clear by any server.

-## DISCLAIMER

-This document is a work in progress.
-We have not yet settled on the design of the protocol framework or the set of features we intend to support.

 ## Conventions and Definitions

 {::boilerplate bcp14-tagged}